-QINLOCK: A Broad spectrum KIT and PDGFRA Inhibitor for GIST
+QINLOCK: A Broad Spectrum Kinase Inhibitor of KIT and PDGFRA for GIST

-QINLOCK is an orally administered switch-control kinase inhibitor developed for the treatment of GIST.
+QINLOCK is an orally administered switch-control kinase inhibitor developed for the treatment of GIST and is approved in nine territories for the treatment of fourth-line advanced GIST.
 While approved kinase inhibitors control certain initiating and drug resistance-causing mutations in KIT and PDGFRA, the kinases that drive disease progression in most GIST patients, these approved drugs fail to inhibit all known mutations.
 We designed QINLOCK to improve the treatment of GIST patients by inhibiting the full spectrum of the known mutations in KIT and PDGFRA.
 QINLOCK is a KIT and PDGFRA switch-control kinase inhibitor that blocks initiating and resistance KIT mutations in exons 9, 11, 13, 14, 17, and 18 known to be present in GIST patients.
 QINLOCK similarly inhibits the primary initiating PDGFRA mutations occurring in exons 12 and 18 and also inhibits wild-type PDGFRA that is subject to amplification in cancers.

-On May 15, 2020, QINLOCK was approved by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
+Following the Phase 3 INVICTUS study of QINLOCK in fourth-line GIST which met its primary endpoint of improved PFS versus placebo, on May 15, 2020, QINLOCK was approved by the FDA for the treatment of adult patients with advanced GIST who have received prior treatment with three or more kinase inhibitors, including imatinib.
 Following FDA approval of QINLOCK, in May 2020, we commenced sales and marketing of QINLOCK in the U.S.